sd-silentroot/finance-backend/README.md

 # Finance Data Processing and Access Control Backend

 A backend system for managing financial records with role-based access control.
-Built as part of a backend assessment for Zorvyn FinTech.
+A personal project built to practice backend engineering concepts.

 ---